-SBE considers CSAB recommendations for each acceleration applicant opening in 2023 and may grant approval of the charter contingent upon successful completion of the Planning Year (also known as "Ready to Open" Process).
+SBE considers CSAB recommendations for each acceleration applicant opening in 2024 and may grant approval of the charter contingent upon successful completion of the Planning Year (also known as "Ready to Open" Process).
 SBE may consider accelerated applications prior to November; timeline will depend on the number of accelerated applications received.

-- CSAB continues review of all remaining applications.
-All application interviews will be complete by December 2022. - Interview for each applicant, members of the Board of Directors (BOD) for the proposed school make themselves available to address questions/concerns posed by CSAB. - CSAB conducts interviews of each invited applicant BOD before the full CSAB (Round One Interviews). - The full CSAB deliberates following each applicant interview with three recommendation options: - CSAB forwards recommendation for approval to SBE - CSAB advances application to Round Two interview - CSAB denies application
+- CSAB continues review of all remaining applications. - Interview for each applicant, members of the Board of Directors (BOD) for the proposed school make themselves available to address questions/concerns posed by CSAB. - CSAB conducts interviews of each invited applicant BOD before the full CSAB (Round One Interviews). - The full CSAB deliberates following each applicant interview with three recommendation options: - CSAB forwards recommendation for approval to SBE - CSAB advances application to Round Two interview - CSAB denies application